ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 aspects of the group, such as the symmetric encryption keys, are known only to the clients.

-## Membership
+## Participants

-The membership of a room is the set of users who are allowed to participate in the room in some way.
+The _participant list_ for a room is the set of users who are allowed to interact with the room in some way.
 The specific list of ways in which a user may participate is defined by authorization policy, as discussed in {{policy}}.

+Note the parallel terminology with regard to inclusion of clients or users in the room:

-This is a more coarse-grained notion of membership than the client-level notion.
+* A *client* is a *member* of the *end-to-end security state* of the room
+* A *user* is a *participant* in the room

-Ideally, the two are aligned, with each member user having at least one client joined to the end-to-end security state, and each joined client owned by a member user.
-A user may be a member of a group without any client belonging to the user being part of the end-to-end security state of the room.
-(In such a case, a user will not be able to read or send messages, but may be able to take other actions.
-It is up to client implementations how this state is represented) The reverse situation is forbidden; a client belonging to a user may be joined to the end-to-end security state of the room only if its user is a member.
+The user-level _participant list_ and the client-level _membership_ of the room are distinct entities managed by separate protocols, but they must be consistent with each other.
+A client may be a member of the E2EE state of a room only if its user is a participant in the room.
+However, a user may be a participant in a room without any client belonging to the user being part of the end-to-end security state of the room.
+(Such a user will not be able to read or send messages, but may be able to take other actions.
+It is up to client implementations how this state is represented.)

+A user with at least one client joined to the end-to-end security state of the room is known as an _active user_, since such a user can fully participate in the room.

 ## Membership Changes